If you already have a phone number you'd like to use with OpenPhone, we'd be happy to port it for you for free.

 How long does it take to port a number?

 The process takes anywhere between 1 and 2 weeks and depends on how fast we hear back from your carrier.
+Keep in mind also these factors that can influence your specific porting date.

 Don't worry - there's no service interruption.
 You can use your phone number up until the port date.